Paulette Tavormina

-Paulette Tavormina (born 1949 in Rockville Centre, New York) is an American fine-art photographer who lives and works in New York City.
+Paulette Tavormina (born 1949 in Rockville Centre, New York) is an American fine-art photographer who lives and works in Connecticut and New York City.
 Tavormina is best known for her series, Natura Morta, which features photographic imagery inspired by 17th century Dutch, Spanish and Italian Old Master still life painters.

 Career

-Tavormina's interest in photography grew out of a 1980s request by a New York public relations firm to photograph a visiting celebrity.
+Tavormina's interest in photography grew out of a 1980's request by a New York public relations firm to photograph a visiting celebrity.
 She then took an introductory class at the International Center of Photography in New York.
 After moving to Santa Fe, New Mexico, Tavormina took a class in black and white photography and darkroom technique, and became a commercial photographer, specializing in historical Indian pottery and Navajo jewelry.
 She also worked as a food stylist, collaborating on six cookbooks, including The Coyote Café Cookbook and The Red Sage Cookbook.
 She adapted her food styling experience to become a prop and food specialist for Hollywood films including The Astronaut's Wife, where part of her work involved creating elaborate food scenes.
 While in Santa Fe, Tavormina became fascinated by the work of Sarah McCarty, a Santa Fe-based still life painter and was introduced to the works of 17th century Old Master still-life painters Giovanna Garzoni and Maria Sibylla Merian.

 Early in her career, Tavormina spent six years working at Sotheby's auction house in New York, surrounded by fine art.
 Returning to New York in the mid-2000s, after a period learning Italian and finding her ancestral roots in Sicily, Tavormina joined Sotheby's again, photographing works of art for their auction catalogues.
 Tavormina began experimenting and creating photographic images reminiscent of the still life art of Dutch, Italian and Spanish painters of the 17th century, including Francesco de Zurbarán, Giovanna Garzoni, Maria Sibylla Merian, and Willem Claesz Heda.
 By 2009, Tavormina had developed the lighting and composition style that forms the backbone of her Natura Morta series, and the work was shown publicly for the first time in 2009 at Sotheby's.
 Her first gallery show was the Still Seen group exhibition at Robert Klein Gallery in Boston in the fall of 2009.
-Tavormina's work has since been part of a number of solo and group exhibitions.
-In addition to her fine-art photography, Tavormina photographs images for cookbooks such as The 1802 Beekman Heirloom Cookbook and The 1802 Beekman Heirloom Dessert Cookbook and other commercial publications such as Sotheby's at Auction, Martha Stewart Weddings, The New York Times, and National Geographic magazine.
+Tavormina's work has since been part of many solo and group exhibitions.